-When to Contact Your Child’s Doctor during the Holidays
+When to Contact Your Child’s Doctor During the Holidays

-You may have read this blog post in which Giles Manley urges parents and expectant women: Call a doctor if you feel like you should, even and especially over the holidays!
+Call a doctor if you feel like you should, even and especially over the holidays!
 This advice rings equally true for the families of children with special needs.
 Many people are afraid it might be impolite to interrupt a doctor’s “time off,” but in reality, doctors attend medical school specifically to be of service when medical issues arise.
 When your child needs a doctor, it’s serious and important – it makes no difference whether it’s Christmas Day or Tuesday.

 Please do not hesitate to call a doctor if you notice something unusual or worrisome about your child’s health this holiday season.
 If one doctor is uncooperative, hang up and call another until you receive the medical attention you need.
 Is your child’s doctor going out of town for the holidays?
 Acquire his or her cell phone number, as well as the contact information of the doctor who will be filling in for him or her.

 When to Call a Doctor for a Child with CP

 Call 911 if your child has trouble breathing or chokes while eating and you are unable to dislodge the food.

 - Complains of serious pain of any kind.